boudinfl/pke/README.md

 # initialize TfIdf model
 extractor = pke.TfIDF(input_file='/path/to/input')

-# load the DF counts from a file
+# load the DF counts from file
 df_counts = pke.load_document_frequency_file(input_file='/path/to/file')

 # load the content of the document